verrazzano/docs/content/en/docs/customize/nfs.md

          --set storageClass.provisionerName=nfsclientprov/nfs \
          --set serviceAccount.create=true \
          --set serviceAccount.name=nfs-svc-acc-nfs nfs-subdir-external-provisioner/nfs-subdir-external-provisioner

-  - Only one storage class should be listed as default.
-If necessary, edit the other storage classes and delete the following annotation:

       ```

+    4. As a default, list only one storage class.

+       If required, edit the other storage classes and delete the following annotation:

+       ```
        storageclass.kubernetes.io/is-default-class: "true"
+       ```